 As for cryptocurrency, 63% of Gen Xers and boomers are bullish on including virtual coins in retirement portfolios, though only 14% are personally investing in them.
 When it comes to speculative investments or those without a long-term track record, it’s smart never to invest more than you can afford to lose.

 It’s not easy keeping track of all your retirement needs and accounts, but it’s a critical part of achieving retirement bliss.
+It’s especially important to know your options for what to do with your 401(k) when changing jobs.
 The stakes are high: A study by the Center for Retirement Research indicates that leaving behind a 401k when you switch jobs could cost you as much as $700k in retirement savings.
 Fortunately, Capitalize is here to help you with a free service to find and move your old 401(k)s into the best IRA account for you.
-Visit us online to start the process in minutes so you can take charge of your financial future.

 This study uses data from a survey of 1,004 Americans located in the U.S. Survey respondents were gathered through the Amazon Mechanical Turk survey platform where they were presented with a series of questions, including attention-check and disqualification questions.